MichaelPatzer/ReCrystal/README.md

 Please ensure that all Programms are installed on the Computer (shelxL, Pcrystal, Pproperties, XD2006)

-3. Start **ReCrystal.py** as described with python 3 ("python3 ReCrystal.py")
+3. Start **ReCrystal.py** as described with python3 ("python3 ReCrystal.py")
 The Program will ask you for INPUT data!
 - Name of the CIF
 - Basis-Set for CRYSTAL calculation
-- DFT functional
+- DFT functional or CRYSTAL calculation
 - SHRINK factor
 - Maximum number of refinement cycles
 - Number of CPU

 4. ReCrystal will perform the Refinement on its own.
-You do not have to do anything, BUT sometimes there are some issues...
+You do not have to do anything!

 5. After refinement you can analyse all Files!
+Check if the refinement was succesfull!
+You can use any tool that can be used to analyse XD charge density refinement results.

 Have FUN and GOOD LUCK for your refinement and charge density analysis!